-Oxfam Novib and Hivos initiated the Agrobiodiversity @Knowledged programme in 2011 after a partnership of over eight years managing the Biodiversity Fund.
-The three-year Knowledge Programme aimed to break through the barriers that limit the scaling up, institutional embedding and horizontal extension of valuable knowledge and insights of both practitioners and researchers in agricultural biodiversity for resilient food systems.
-At the heart of the programme is a global knowledge and experience community of organizations, working with millions of farmers worldwide.
-It generated, shared and tested evidence and insights on how the much needed transformation towards resilience could be accelerated.
-You will find publications on changes in livestock management, food for thought on how change happens, casestudies highlighting agroecology successes in Africa and studies on nutritional values of rice varieties.
-Topics that have gained momentum in the agricultural biodiversity community and are expected to further influence debates in the public domain are ‘open source seed systems’, ‘community resilience assessment’ and public tools for policy transformation such as data carriers (wikiseedia).
+The research done in the Agrobiodiversity @ Knowledged programme produced an extensive amount of knowledge.
+Oxfam Novib and Hivos initiated this programme in 2011 after a partnership of over eight years managing the Biodiversity Fund.
+At the heart of the programme is a global community of organisations, working with millions of farmers worldwide, generating an impressive amount of knowledge and experience.
+They produced, shared and tested evidence and insights on how the much-needed transformation towards resilience and sustainable production could be accelerated.
+In this dossier, you will find publications on changes in livestock management, food for thought on how change happens, case studies highlighting agroecology successes in Africa and studies on nutritional values of rice varieties.
+Topics that have gained momentum in the agricultural biodiversity community and are expected to further influence debates in the public domain are ‘open source seed systems’, ‘community resilience assessment’ and public tools for policy transformation such as data carriers (Seed Map).

-A last bulk of research contains Hivos’ long standing work in the coffee sector.
+Another volume of research contains Hivos’ long-standing work in the coffee sector.
 Coffee is regarded as a lead indicator for sustainable commodity crops; it often sets the pace and others follow.
-Together with partner organisations, we publish the bi-annual Coffee Barometer, which discusses recent developments in the coffee market, focusing on sustainability standards and certification.
-Another research, together with Utrecht University, concludes that shaded organic systems have great potential to combine the twin challenges of local socio-economic development and biodiversity conservation.
-Yet in another publication, Hivos and IIED conclude that, based on fieldwork in Kenya, Indonesia, Peru and Nicaragua, ‘Payments for Ecosystem Services’ (PES) can offer a viable financing strategy for smallholder agriculture, if well aligned with the smallholder enterprise and if the right price is paid for carbon.
+Together with partner organisations, we published the Coffee Barometer, which discusses developments in the coffee market, focusing on sustainability standards and certification.